Skip to contents

 Now that we have the data and necessary assumptions, we can use EpiSewer to estimate the effective reproduction number.
 We here use the default model and settings provided by EpiSewer.
 With the helper function set_fit_opts() we specify our sampling approach: we apply Hamiltonian MCMC sampling via stan, using 4 chains with 500 warmup and 500 sampling iterations each.

-Stan regularly provides updates about the progress of the sampler.
+Stan regularly provides updates about the sampling process.
 The overall runtime will depend on your hardware resources, the size of the data, the complexity of the model used, and how well the model actually fits the data.
-On a MacBook Pro (2 GHz Quad-Core Intel Core i5) the example below takes about 4 minutes to run.
+On a modern laptop the example below should take about 3 minutes to run.

 options(mc.cores = 4) # allow stan to use 4 cores, i.e. one for each chain